Situated in North Central Sri Lanka, Minneriya National Park is the venue of the Minneriya Elephant Gathering.

-A ritual followed throughout the centuries, elephants from the surrounding jungles and wildlife parks take a road that is engraved in their DNA towards the Minneiriya Tank, where water levels receding for the dry season has given way to young sprouts of grass and lush plants.
+Every dry season, elephants from the surrounding jungles and wildlife parks take a familiar path that is engraved in their DNA towards the Minneriya Tank, where water levels receding for the dry season has given way to young sprouts of grass and lush plants creating a perfect location for the world’s largest gathering of the Asian elephants.

 Large herds of elephants, sometimes with 200 and more members gather at the banks of Minneriya reservoir to feast on this fresh grass all throughout the dry season, which falls from July through early November.